This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 While not a "perfect" sustainable solution (because there is none), they are the least harmful to our planet, as they are made of existing waste materials.

-They are also plastic negative, meaning each poo bag removes more plastic from the environment than it introduces.
+They are also uniquely plastic negative, meaning each poo bag removes five times as much plastic from the environment than it introduces.
+So instead of contributing to plastic pollution, you're helping reduce it, all while supporting marginalised communities worst affected by the crisis.

 Leave a comment